-Ensure and confirm that the work environment and the subfloor meet the minimal conditions of this document.
+Ensure and confirm that the work environment and the subfloor meet the minimal recommended conditions of this document.

-- Inspect the subfloor and verify its moisture content (MC). - Install your product in normal living conditions; between 35% and 55% relative humidity.
+• Inspect the subfloor and verify its moisture content (MC) and that its level.
+Adress and repair any squeaks.

+• Install your product in normal living conditions; between 35% and 55% relative humidity.

-Perform final inspection and approbation of floor components with respect to their grade, finish, color, and manufacturing quality prior to the permanent installation.
+Perform final inspection of the floor components with respect to their grade, finish, color, and manufacturing quality prior to the permanent installation.

-• Any installed floor component will be considered as accepted by the installer and the owner - whether the owner is present during installation or not - and consequently will not be covered by our warranty.
+• Any installed floor component will be considered as accepted by the installer and the owner regardless of the owner's presence or absence during installation.
+Consequently, installed material will not be covered by our warranty.